Deratheone/Signal-Hunt/README.md

 ## 🔧 Installation

 1. Clone this repository
-2. Open `transmitter/espnow_signal_transmitter.ino` in Arduino IDE
+2. Open `transmitter/signal_transmitter.ino` in Arduino IDE
 3. Set unique `TRANSMITTER_ID` for each transmitter
 4. Upload to ESP32 devices
-5. Open `receiver/espnow_signal_hunt_receiver.ino` in Arduino IDE
+5. Open `receiver/signal_hunt_receiver.ino` in Arduino IDE
 6. Upload to ESP32 devices
-7. Connect to receiver's WiFi AP (SSID: RF-SIGNAL-HUNT)
+7. Connect to receiver's WiFi AP (SSID: SIGNAL-HUNT)
 8. Navigate to http://192.168.4.1 in a web browser

 ## 📄 License